timothee-dlh/sev-seg/README.md

 Installation :
 git clone the repo or download the code (green button and download as zip).
-Extract it and put it on the %appdata%/Local/Arduino/libraries folder
+Extract it and put it on the %appdata%/Local/Arduino/libraries folder for windows or in $HOME/Arduino/libraries for linux.
 All Done !
 Use it by including sev_seg.h